 If you love this recipe as much as I do, I’d really appreciate a 5-star review.

-- 3 oz (1/2 cup + 1 tablespoon + 1 teaspoon or 84g) whole grain rye or whole wheat flour
+- 1 oz whole grain rye or whole wheat flour (see note)

-- Combine the all purpose flour, whole grain flour and water in a 1 quart or larger glass or plastic container.
+- On Day 1, combine the all purpose flour, whole grain flour and water in a pint size glass or plastic container.
 Mix until it forms a thick batter.
 Loosely cover with plastic wrap or a lid.

-- Set aside at warm room temperature (about 75°-80°F is ideal) for 48 hours, until the mixture starts to bubble.
+- Set aside at warm room temperature (about 75°75 °F-80°F80 °F is ideal) until the mixture starts to bubble.
 The warmer the room temperature, the faster the starter will become active.
+This usually takes 48 hours, so there is no feeding on day 2.

-- Weigh out 4 oz (1/2 cup or 112g) of the starter and discard the rest.
-Combine the reserved starter with 4 oz (3/4 cup or 112g) all purpose flour and 4 oz (1/2 cup or 120 ml) room temp water.
+- On day 7 weigh out 2 oz (56g) of the starter and discard the rest.
+Combine the reserved starter with 2 oz (56g) all purpose flour and 2 oz (56g) room temp water.
 Stir to form a thick batter, cover and set aside at warm room temperature for 24 hours.